ls1intum/Artemis/docs/user/icl/ssh-intro.rst

 The main advantage of SSH is security.
 When you connect to a remote machine using SSH, all the data exchanged between your computer and the server is encrypted.
 This means if someone tries to intercept the communication, they can't read it.
-It’s like sending messages through a locked box that only you and the server can open.
+It's like sending messages through a locked box that only you and the server can open.

 How does SSH work?
 """"""""""""""""""